-In this lesson, your students will review generalized anxiety disorder, panic attacks and panic disorders, separation anxiety disorder, and social anxiety disorder (social phobia).
-In particular, you should remind them that anxiety disorders are disorders only if the child experiences all of the following three components: a group of symptoms, the presence of symptoms for a specific period of time, and symptoms causing dysfunction in some area of the child's life-learning, playing with friends, or usual routines at home; if there is no dysfunction or problem in one of these three areas, it is unlikely that the child has a disorder.
+In this lesson, your students will review warning signs of generalized anxiety disorder, a panic attack and panic disorder, separation anxiety disorder, and social anxiety disorder.
+In particular, you should remind them that in order to be consistent with warning signs, the child would need to experience all of the following three components: a group of symptoms, the presence of symptoms for a specific period of time (Fact Sheet 3), and symptoms causing dysfunction in some area of the child's life-learning, playing with friends, or usual routines at home; if there is no dysfunction or problem in one of these three areas, it is unlikely that the child is experiencing warning signs of a disorder.